core-wg/comi/draft-ietf-core-comi.md

 For secure network management, it is important to restrict access to configuration variables only to authorized parties.
-CoMI re-uses the security mechanisms already available to CoAP, this includes DTLS {{RFC6347}} for protected access to resources, as well suitable authentication and authorization mechanisms.
+CoMI re-uses the security mechanisms already available to CoAP, this includes DTLS {{RFC6347}} and OSCORE {{RFC8613}} for protected access to resources, as well as suitable authentication and authorization mechanisms, for example those defined in ACE OAuth {{I-D.ietf-ace-oauth-authz}}.

-Among the security decisions that need to be made are selecting security modes and encryption mechanisms (see {{RFC7252}}).
+All the security considerations of {{RFC7252}}, {{RFC7959}}, {{RFC8132}} and
+{{RFC7641}} apply to this document as well.
+The use of NoSec DTLS, when OSCORE is not used, is NOT RECOMMENDED.

-In addition, mechanisms for authentication and authorization may need to be selected if not provided with the security mode.
+In addition, mechanisms for authentication and authorization may need to be selected if not provided with the CoAP security mode.

+As {{I-D.ietf-core-yang-cbor}} and {{RFC4648}} are used for payload and SID encoding, the security considerations of those documents also need to be well-understood.

 # IANA Considerations